 Many large businesses have implemented successful SOCs, especially those dealing with sensitive data such as personally identifiable information (PII).
 Typically, these include financial and retail companies but also those working with governments and organizations looking to digitize services and use big data.

 More mid-sized businesses are following suit, though the majority prefer to outsource their SOC to reduce costs.
 Companies that offer outsourced cyber protection are known as managed security services providers (MSSP).

-Organizations often build a SOC when they have dozens of security tools operating across their network but struggle to make sense of all the data they produce.
-Large organizations typically have products from between 40 to 60 security vendors, from endpoint protection and intrusion detection systems to firewalls and scanning tools.
+Organizations often build an SOC when they have dozens of security tools operating across their network but struggle to make sense of all the data they produce.
+Large organizations typically have products from 40 to 60 security vendors, ranging from endpoint-protection and intrusion-detection systems to firewalls and scanning tools.
 Each security tool can generate large volumes of data about network activity and any suspicious exploits.

 - When to deliver?
 With over 30 possible SOC services, a common pressure is to try and launch everything from day one.
 Instead, the services should be introduced in logical stages.
 This could follow a capability maturity model, a methodology for laying out the evolution of software processes, typically in five stages.
 The SOC would complete the first phase, then the CISO and board would check and assess this before moving on to the following stage.
 This means each stage is fully implemented and functional before going to the next.